 Minister Anil Deshmukh asked Sachin Vaze to collect Rs 100 crore every month: Ex-Mumbai police chief

-Deshmukh denied the allegations and alleged that Singh was making false claims to protect himself from further legal action in the Ambani and Hiren cases.
+Deshmukh denied the allegations and accused Singh of making false claims to protect himself from further legal action in the Ambani and Hiren cases.

 Former Mumbai Police Commissioner Param Bir Singh on Saturday accused Maharashtra Home Minister Anil Deshmukh of corruption and said that he had indulged in “several misdeeds and malpractices”.
 Singh claimed that Deshmukh was extorting money from bars, restaurants and hookah parlours in the city.